lshansen/GettingAndCleaningDataCourseProject/CodeBook.md

 ## Data source ##
 The original data is the <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">UCI HAR Data Set</a>.

-A full description of the data set is available at <a href=http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones"> UCI Center for Machine Learning and Intelligent Systems</a>.
+A full description of the data set is available at <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">UCI Center for Machine Learning and Intelligent Systems</a>.

 ## Modifictaions ##
 The original data was modified by running the 'run_analysis.R' script that does the following: